trongbang86/ProjectJS/README.md

 ## TESTING
 Currently [MochaJS] is being used to do testing.
 All the server testing can be found under _test/test-sever_ folder.
 The difference between _test-server_ and _test-other_ is that the Project setting object is created before hand for _test-server_ which can be found in _test/test-server/bootstrap.js_.
 Doing that helps all the test cases share the same database connection and the NODE_ENV is set to test for them.
 For _test-other_, you can get the Project setting object at will and shut it down when you're finished.
 For unit testing such as controllers, if you follow the structure describe in [Helpers](#) section, you can gain access to the controller function such as `homepage` by calling `Project.Helpers.controllers.homepage` which returns a function and you can mock the request and response parameters to pass in.

+After running _test-server_ and _test-other_, coverage reports can be found under _coverage_ folder.
+If you add --debug at run time, it will not put you into the debug mode.
+The flag --debug is used to stop istanbul from instrumenting the source code, thereby giving you the real source code and it is used to increase the timeout period of Mocha test.

 ### Protractor
 Protractor test cases are located under _test/test-e2e_ folder.
 The naming convention is *.spec.js.
 The configuration file can be found at _test/test-e2e/protractor.conf.js_ file.
 You can use the given commands to run the test cases.
 Alternatively, you can follow [How To Install Protractor](http://www.protractortest.org).
 After you run `webdriver-manager start`, you can use the command below to run the test cases: